Irrational-Encoding-Wizardry/guide.encode.moe/encoding/scenefiltering.md

 But what is scenefiltering?
 As the name suggests, it is simply filtering different scenes or frames of a video clip distinctly.

+## Creating the base filters

-Normally, if you have a source that has great video quality with minimal video artefacts, you can use a simple chain of filters on the entire video without any concern.
+Normally, if you have a source that has great video quality with minimal video artifacts, you can use a simple chain of filters on the entire video without any concern.
 However, if you have a more complex source with a myriad of video artefacts, you probably don't want to use the same filters everywhere.
 For instance, one scene could have heavy